Report in PDF Format With Crime Statistics for Calendar Years 2012, 2011 & 2010

 - Reporting an incident online confidentially using the Public Safety “Silent Witness Program” located at http://www.csi.cuny.edu/publicsafety/Annualcrime.htm.

-All counselors are strongly encouraged when they deem it appropriate to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+All counselors are strongly encouraged, when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

-Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime – without divulging the name of victim or witness – to the Department of Public Safety for inclusion in the annual crime report.
+Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime – without divulging the name of victim or witness – to the Office of Public Safety for inclusion in the annual crime report.

 Public Safety and Security Services

 The College of Staten Island also employs approximately 20-25 uniform contract security officers.
-These contract security officers are licensed as NYS Licensed Security Guards and do not have arrest powers (outside of the powers of a private citizen).
+These contract security officers are licensed as NYS Licensed Security Guards and do not have arresting powers (outside of the powers of a private citizen).

 back to top